-Potato and Gruyere Galette is a flaky pastry topped with thinly-sliced potatoes and Gruyere cheese.
+Potato and Gruyere Galette - a flaky pastry topped with thinly-sliced potatoes and Gruyere cheese.
 Serve as a side dish or for brunch.

 I often serve potatoes with dinner so I'm always looking for new ways to serve up the dependable spud.
 Potato and Gruyere Galette is a savory pastry topped with thinly sliced potatoes and Gruyere cheese.
 This delicious buttery pastry will help you step up your side dish game for sure and is also the perfect addition to a brunch menu.

 What is a Galette?